Tino-Sven Sušić

-Tino-Sven Sušić (/bs/; born 13 February 1992) is a Bosnian professional footballer who plays as an attacking midfielder for the Italian Promozione club US Trodica.
+Tino-Sven Sušić (/bs/; born 13 February 1992) is a Bosnian professional footballer who plays as an attacking midfielder.

 Sušić started his professional career at Hajduk Split, before joining Genk in 2016.
 In 2017–18, he had a loan spell with Maccabi Tel Aviv.
 He then moved to Antwerp in 2018.
 Later that year he signed with Venlo.
 After leaving Venlo in 2019, Sušić then joined Austrian Bundesliga club TSV Hartberg, where he played for half a year.
 In February 2020, he joined Bosnian Premier League club Sarajevo.
 Sušić left Sarajevo in August 2021.

 A former Belgian youth international, he made his senior international debut for Bosnia and Herzegovina in 2014.
 Sušić represented the nation at their first major tournament, the 2014 FIFA World Cup.

 Club career

 Early career

 Born in Sarajevo, Sušić emigrated with his family early in his life to Belgium.
 He started training with the second-tier Visé, before moving to the youth side of Genk.
 At the age of 16, he moved to Standard Liège.
 In August 2010, he was called up to the Belgium under-19 side, featuring in two matches as a substitute, playing a friendly match for Standard Liège first team as well.
 Not breaking through, he continued playing for the team's youth sides.